jeongm/Algorithms/247R/README.md

-# Interview Question Practice covered in CSE247R of Washington University
+# Interview Question Practice covered in CSE247R
 # How to tackle problems
 - Ask clarifying questions
 - start from brute force solution, ant then improve